mrstefangrimm/No3/Instructable/instructions.md

 ![assemblecylinders](./assemblecylinders.jpg)

 Insert the *LMXIP-LungLeftUpperCylinderInsert* into the *LMXIP-LungLeftUpperCylinder* and fixate it with a drop of glue.
 Insert three wooden dowels d6 x l40 mm into the holes in the front plane of the cylinder and attach a *Cmn-Flange*.

 Insert the *LungLeftLowerCylinderInsert* into the *LMXIP-LungLeftLowerCylinder* and fixate it with a drop of glue.
 Insert three wooden  dowels d6 x l40 mm into the holes in the front plane of the cylinder and attach a *Cmn-Flange*.

-## Step 6: Assemble the Actuators
+## Step 6: Assemble the Actuator

 ![assembleactuators](./assembleactuators.jpg)

 ![assembledactuators](./assembledactuators.jpg)

 To build the actuator assembly, fixate two wooden dowels d8 x l166 mm to the *LMXIP-Back* with two screws M2 x l20 mm.
-Plug-in the two *LnR-Actuators* and add the *LMXIP-Front*.
-Add a *Cmn-FlangeClip* to each of the *LnR-Actuators* but do not fixate it yet.
+Plug-in the two LnR-Actuators and add the *LMXIP-Front*.
+Add a *Cmn-FlangeClip* to each of the LnR-Actuators but do not fixate it yet.

 Plug-in the assembled phantom body into the actuator assembly.
 Connect the  flange with the flange clip.
 Align the cylinders and then fixate the  flange clips with some glue.